just-mawi/Group1_Phase4/README.md

 | **Hybrid** | **0.58+** | Early users needing a mix |
 | **Content-Based** | **0.52** | Discovery of niche/new items |

+The superior performance of collaborative filtering adds up given the structure of the dataset.
+With over 100,000 ratings across hundreds of users, the interaction matrix is sufficiently dense for matrix factorization methods to learn stable latent factors.
+In contrast, content-based filtering is constrained by limited content richness in movie metadata (genres and sparse tags)

 ## Project Structure
 ```text